kubernetes/community/wg-lts/charter.md

 * expected/required support periods from users/vendors
 * support periods of core Kubernetes dependencies
 * support periods of other components required to run Kubernetes clusters (OS, network, storage, etc)
-* what users/vendors are currently doing to support releases past OSS End Of Life (EOL)
+* what users/vendors are currently doing to support releases past community support End Of Life (EOL)
 * what do users/vendors do with EOL clusters today? what would they do if EOL was extended by N months/years?

 With this information, we will investigate changes the Kubernetes project could make to address these needs.
 A non-exhaustive set of changes to investigate include: